retgits/flogowebhelper/README.md

   help        Help about any command

 Flags:
-  -h, --help   help for flogowebloader
+  -h, --help   help for flogowebhelper

-Use "flogowebloader [command] --help" for more information about a command.
+Use "flogowebhelper [command] --help" for more information about a command.
 ```

 ### apps